From insights to improvements: data-driven product enhancement at VDAB

 The result: small changes, big impact

 Throughout the project, one of the main challenges was convincing VDAB to embrace a customer-centric, outside-in approach.
-“What really helped were the KPI dashboards,” Sien adds.
+“What really helped were the KPI dashboards,” Elise adds.
 “For the first time, data was centrally available to anyone who needed it.
 And when we started implementing enhancements that made products more popular and useful for users, the value of this approach became undeniable.”

 “By becoming more customer centric, VDAB was able to move several steps closer to achieving its strategic targets,” says Annabel.
 “It also made it easier to perform key tasks, like ensuring transparency on the job market, closing the gap between supply and demand, and positioning ourselves as an independent guide.”